akhercha/rhub/README.md

 # rhub

-Rhub is a CLI tool to create a github repository from a local folder.
+Rhub is a CLI tool that automatically creates github repositories from local folders.

 ```bash
 Rhub is a CLI for pushing local repositories to Github.